Abdussalam-Mujeeb-ur-rahman/scissor-api/readme.md

 npm install
 ```

-3. Create a `.env` file in the root directory and add your MongoDB connection string:
+3. Create a `.env` file in the root directory and add your MongoDB connection string (check `.env.example` for all environment variables needed):

 ```
 MONGODB_URI=<your-mongodb-connection-string>
 ```

-4. Compile TypeScript and start the server:
+4. Run nodemon:

 ```
-npm run build
-npm start
+npx nodemon
 ```

 ## API Endpoints